liamconnor/single_pulse_ml/README.md

 run_single_pulse_DL.py allows for training of deep neural networks for several input data products, including:
-  -- dedispersed dynamic specta (2D CNN)
+  -- dedispersed dynamic spectra (2D CNN)
   -- DM/time intensity array (2D CNN)
   -- frequency-collapsed pulse profile (1D CNN)
   -- Multi-beam S/N information (1D feed forward DNN)

 run_single_pulse_DL.py can also be used when a trained model already exists and candidates are to be classified

+This code has been used on CHIME Pathfinder incoherent data as well as commissioning data on Apertif.